MassTransit/MassTransit/doc/content/3.documentation/5.configuration/2.persistence/azure-cosmos.md

 });
 ```

 The container extension will register the saga repository in the container.
-For more details on container configuration, review the [container configuration](/usage/containers/) section of the documentation.
+For more details on container configuration, review the [configuration](/documentation/patterns/saga/) section of the documentation.

 ## Other Considerations